grafana/grafana/docs/sources/panels/transform-data/apply-transformation-to-data.md

 # Apply a transformation function to data

 The following steps guide you in applying a transformation to data.
 This documentation does not include steps for each type of transformation.
-For a complete list of transformations, refer to [Reference: Transformation functions]({{< relref "../reference-transformation-functions.md" >}}).
+For a complete list of transformations, refer to [Transformation functions]({{< relref "transformation-functions.md" >}}).

 ## Before you begin